• Skip to primary navigation

 What spices can I add to Velveeta Mac and Cheese?

-Salt and pepper are the go to but if you want even more flavor, try adding garlic powder.
+Salt and pepper are the go to but if you want even more flavor, try adding garlic powder and/or onion powder.

 How do I double the recipe for Instant Pot Velveeta Mac and Cheese?